aaronkagan/readme-template/README.md

 # Name of Project

-Short descrition goes here ...
+Short description goes here ...

 ## Table of contents